Antique Model Aircraft

 J. B. Allman Page 1

 In 1973 Allman wrote a very interesting letter to 'The Aeromodeller' from his home in South Africa.
 Below are the 4 pages of that letter.
-It is an eloquent introduction to a man who was generally tought of as professorially kind!
+It is an eloquent introduction to a man who was generally thought of as professorially kind!

 Picture